singlestore-labs/python-wasi/README.md

 ### Building without Docker

 It is possible to build without Docker if you have WASI SDK and the other tools required to build CPython already installed.
+Note that the `run.sh` script does install the resulting Python build in `/opt/wasi-python`.

 ### Cloning CPython and/or wasix Manually